Revealed: The image that's sparked domestic violence allegations against Ben Stokes

 "And all before we then have a romantic McDonald's 20 mins later!"

-Her post was accompanied with an image of Clare slapping Stokes in the face.
+Clare Stoke's post was accompanied with an image of her slapping Stokes in the face.

+England Cricket Board CEO Tom Harrison said in a statement both parties clarified the incident was "innocent" but recognised domestic violence is "serious and real" for millions around the world.

+"We have spoken with both Clare and Ben - as well as others in attendance - who have all clarified the innocent context behind the still photographs taken at last week's PCA Awards.

 It's not the first time Stokes has been in the spotlight for controversial behaviour.